jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 }
 ```

 Though no hard rules here.
 It doesn't mean that inheritance should always be avoided.
-It may still be possible to use inheritance in a way that is manageable and maintainable, by applying it carefully:
+It may still be possible to use inheritance in a way that is maintainable by applying it carefully:

 `< TODO: Add to Demo project. >`